AngelTrack has one-click integrated eligibility check, demographic verification, and insurance discovery

-During insurance discovery, NSure almost never returns a usable payor ID.
-Instead, it returns a payor-code, which is an NSure-internal ID number that represents a certain payor known to NSure.
+During insurance discovery, NSure almost never returns a payor ID usable at your clearinghouse.
+Instead, NSure returns a payor-code, which is an NSure-internal ID number that represents an insurance carrier known to NSure.

-The payor-code is required when later firing an eligibility check to NSure, but it is not useful beyond this.
-As such, the biller must still choose and lock the patient's payor ID for the purpose of submitting claims.
+This payor-code is required when later firing an eligibility check to NSure, but it is not useful beyond this.
+As such, the biller must still choose and lock the patient's payor ID in the usual way, for the purpose of submitting claims.

 When NSure discovers that a patient has Medicare part A or B, it returns a provider name of "CMS" and a payor-code of "00472", which is the generic code for Medicare.
 This payor-code is not a payor ID suitable for the filing of insurance claims, so AngelTrack will try to automatically look up the appropriate state-by-state MA/MB payor ID, and if found, automatically lock it into the patient's record.'